MOSN97/Test/README.md

 - Controls: WASD or Arrow Keys to move; Shift to sprint.
 Click with the mouse or use Spacebar or Enter to interact with nearby objects.
 - The game is a work in progress and is missing several planned features: For example the ability shop, being able to use items or flee in battles and the "Instructions" in the main menu.
 - This game uses several free-to-use assets.
 A credit list will be added in the future.

+### Known Bugs

+- Battle music can on rare occasion overlap with the regular music
+- Enemies that are "pacified" will remain so upon saving, but their color will not.